(a)

 Maximum weights.

-Except as otherwise specifically provided by statute, no commercial motor vehicle, truck-tractor, trailer or semitrailer, nor combination of such vehicles, shall be operated over, on, or upon the public streets and rights-of-way within the city limits having a weight in excess of one or more of the following limitations:
+Except as otherwise specifically provided by this article or other statute, no commercial vehicle shall be operated over, on, or upon the public streets and rights-of-way within the city limits having a weight in excess of one or more of the following limitations:

 (1)

-No such vehicle nor combination of vehicles shall have a greater weight than twenty thousand (20,000) pounds carried on any one axle, including all enforcement tolerances; or a tandem axle weight in excess of thirty-four thousand (34,000) pounds, including all enforcement tolerances; or an overall gross weight on a group of two or more consecutive axles produced by application of the following formula:
+No commercial vehicle shall have a greater weight than twenty thousand (20,000) pounds carried on any one axle, including all enforcement tolerances; or a tandem axle weight in excess of thirty-four thousand (34,000) pounds, including all enforcement tolerances; or an overall gross weight on a group of two or more consecutive axles produced by application of the following formula:

 W =